apache/druid/docs/querying/sql-functions.md

 <details><summary>Example</summary>

-The following example creates an HLL sketch on the `Tail_number` column from the `flight-carriers` dataset, grouping by `originState` and `DestState`.
+The following example creates an HLL sketch on the `Tail_number` column from the `flight-carriers` dataset, grouping by `OriginState` and `DestState`.

 ```sql
 SELECT